SAP-archive/cloud-bulletinboard-ads/VMImage/VMImage_GettingStarted.md

 #### Download and install API Development and Testing Tool

-- Download and install an API Development and Testing Tool such as [Postman](https://www.getpostman.com/)
+- Download and install an API Development and Testing Tool such as [Postman](https://www.getpostman.com/) inside of the VM

 #### General
 - The user for the image is `vagrant` with password `vagrant`.